U.S. tariffs, China trade tensions overshadow G20 finance meeting

 A European G20 official told Reuters the European Union was keen to avoid being seen as taking sides in any disputes between the United States and China and urged Trump to negotiate directly with Beijing to resolve such issues.

-But German Chancellor Angela Merkel and Chinese president Xi Jinping also emphasized multilateralism in a telephone call on Sunday, pledging to work within the G20 to resolve global steel overcapacity problems
+But German Chancellor Angela Merkel and Chinese president Xi Jinping also emphasized multilateralism in a telephone call on Sunday, pledging to work within the G20 to resolve global steel overcapacity problems.

-Officially, Argentina is seeking to use the finance track of its G20 presidency to discuss the "future of work" as technological advancements begin to cause unemployment across countries, and on finding ways to finance an estimated $5.5 trillion in infrastructure investments needed worldwide through 2035.
+Officially, Argentina seeks to use the finance track of its G20 presidency to discuss the "future of work" as technological advancements begin to cause unemployment across countries, and on finding ways to finance an estimated $5.5 trillion in infrastructure investments needed worldwide through 2035.

-"We want to create a new asset class to close this gap," Argentine Treasury Minister Nicolas Dujovne said in a speech on Sunday, noting that there is enough liquidity to finance infrastructure projects but the way they are currently structured makes it difficult to lure investors.
+"We want to create a new asset class to close this gap," Argentine Treasury Minister Nicolas Dujovne said in a speech on Sunday, saying there is enough liquidity to finance infrastructure projects but the way they are currently structured makes it difficult to lure investors.

-(Additional reporting by Francesco Canepa, Leika Kihara and Gernot Heller in Buenos Aires and Andrea Shalal in Berlin; Editing by Andrea Ricci)
+(Additional reporting by Francesco Canepa, Leika Kihara and Gernot Heller in Buenos Aires, Andrea Shalal in Berlin, and Ben Blanchard in Beijing; Editing by Andrea Ricci)

 By David Lawder and Luc Cohen